 Using these DIY home security products, we will be able to reinforce known security deficiencies in today’s construction, and no longer be an easy target for those who would seek to do us harm.

 You’re main entry point

 For the would-be burglar, often the easiest point of entry is the same place for him as it is you; the door.
-Crime statistics show that just over 1/2 of all break-ins happen that way.
-And it is basically preventable by using DIY home security products.
+Crime statistics show that just over 1/2 of all break-ins happen that way; nearly 3 every minute!
+And, it is basically preventable by using DIY home security products.